 "....pulled fire from the orchestra...."
 BATON ROUGE ADVOCATE

-Formerly Associate Conductor with the Austin Symphony, Muffitt was also Artistic Director of the Louisiana Philharmonic's Casual Classics Series in New Orleans for over a decade.
-It was for his work in that position, that Mr. Muffitt was awarded a Certificate of Meritorious Service from the American Federation of Musicians.
+Formerly Associate Conductor with the Austin Symphony, Mr. Muffitt was also Artistic Director of the Louisiana Philharmonic's Casual Classics Series in New Orleans.
+It was for his work in that position, that he was awarded a Certificate of Meritorious Service from the American Federation of Musicians.